hiteshsahu/Android-Universal-Web-Content-Loader/README.md

 # Android-Universal-Web-Content-Loader(UWCL)
-Drop this fragment in your UI package and load web contents in your application just in a single line.
+Drop this fragment in your UI package and load web contents in your application with the help of just single line of code.
 This Fragment class supports all type of web content & can be used in many scenarios such as :-

 1) you can embed youtube playlist in your App.
-UniversalWebContentLoader(UWCL) allow user to play Videos in portrait mode as well.
+The UniversalWebContentLoader(UWCL) allow user to play Videos in portrait mode as well.

 				getSupportFragmentManager()
 						.beginTransaction()